Get Started with AwardcoGet a Demo

 Peer recognition is different—and for good reason.

 Peer recognition comes in many forms: in-person interactions, team meeting shout outs, a quick scoot in your office chair over to your teammate’s desk to say thanks, or maybe even a small gift.
-Because so many are working remote and don’t have the luxury of those small, daily interactions, digital employee recognition software is more important now than ever and will continue to be increasingly important in the future.
+Because so many are working remote and don’t have the luxury of those small, daily interactions, online employee recognition software is more important now than ever and will continue to be increasingly important in the future.
 Leaving a digital recognition on a company-wide recognition feed, giving private recognitions through the same digital platform, and leaving comments or reactions on the recognitions is a great way to foster peer-to-peer recognition and build teams.

 While not every recognition needs to be performance-based (looking at you, birthdays, new hires, new babies, and extracurricular achievements), often recognizing work performance can be a great way to keep people motivated and thank them for their work.
 In fact, we’d argue that most recognitions in the workplace are based on performance.
 That’s the basis of a yearly pay increase most of the time, right?
 Whether or not that’s the only thing to recognize at work is up for debate, but recognizing performance certainly isn’t a bad thing!